-Nowadays and particularly because of the popularity of TV on demand, the average UK household's monthly data usage is around 270GB - and it's set to keep on rising.
-That's precisely why the monthly 4G broadband plans we offer to feature all the data you're ever likely to need.
+Nowadays and particularly because of the popularity of TV on demand, the average UK household's monthly data usage is around 270GB.
+That's precisely why we have tailored all the monthly 4G broadband plans we offer to feature all the data you're ever likely to need.

 Are 4G broadband speeds always unrestricted?